topic vs subject in Klingon and English

 Your point about using a pronoun as the verb "to be" is particularly well taken.
 In your last example, tlhIngan ghaH HoD'e I definitely would have said that HoD was the subject, and I see now why that mistake is also contributing to my confusion about the use of -'e'.

 Yeah.
 In the English sentence, "The captain is a Klingon", there is no doubt that "the captain" is the subject.
 But experts could probably argue all day about the Klingon statement tlhIngan ghaH HoD'e' and whether it is more appropriate to call HoD'e' the subject or the topic.
-It's in the location of the subject, but it is marked as a topic, but it matches the subject pronoun, but you can't have a subject and a subject pronoun, etc., etc. Maybe it's best to think of it as neither the subject nor the object, but a special grammatical rule.
+It's in the location of the subject, but it is marked as a topic, but it matches the subject pronoun, but you can't have a subject and a subject pronoun, etc., etc. Maybe it's best to think of it as neither the subject nor the topic, but rather a special grammatical rule.
 Unfortunately this same ambiguity makes it difficult to teach and to learn.
-I prefer to present it as I did above, but no matter how we present it, we don't really have room in the Tips & Notes for a full explanation like the one above to make sure everyone gets it.
+I prefer to present it as I did above, but no matter how we present it, we don't really have room in the Tips & Notes for a detailed enough explanation, like the one above, to make sure everyone gets it.
 I hope you can see the distinction more clearly now as you continue your exercises.

 Yes, definitely.
 I was actually coming back to this thread to say that after a few trips through practice mode this has already made things a lot clearer.
 I've seen at least a dozen exercises that I would've answered correctly (thanks to multiple choice or the hints) but not understood before, and now they seem much more straightforward.
 I'm not sure if it was this specific explanation, or just that I had to hear a few versions of it before the concept clicked in my head, but it finally has.
 Thank you again!